indigo0086/spa-lunch-and-learn/README.md

 This will install yeoman globally.

-## Install Grunt node packages
+## Install Grunt Node Package Dependencies for Project
-The file **package.json** defines the necessary packages needed for grunt tasks to run, to install that in the command line navigate to the root folder for this project and run the command:
+The file **package.json** defines the necessary node packages needed for grunt tasks to run, to install that in the command line navigate to the root folder for this project and run the command:

     node install